 Tip: Fill out the appropriate Medicare forms to enroll in Part B as your employer coverage is ending (Forms CMS-40B and CMS-L564).
 Do so about 3 months before your last day on the job.

-5. Missing the "open enrollment period" to buy a Medigap plan after employer health insurance ends.
-The timing for buying supplemental insurance such as a Medigap policy is different from enrolling in Medicare.
-If you decide to do so, you'll have 6 months to buy a Medigap plan without underwriting once you have enrolled in Part B and have been assigned your Part B plan number.
-You may be able buy a Medigap plan after the open enrollment period, but, generally, you then become subject to medical underwriting, and the insurance company can decline to sell you a policy or can charge you more.
+5. Missing the "open enrollment period" to buy a Medigap plan after employer health insurance ends: If you plan to travel abroad during retirement or want to keep your current doctors and specialists, it may make sense for you to buy supplemental insurance such as a Medigap policy.
+This is different from enrolling in Medicare.
+If you decide to do so, you'll have 6 months to buy a Medigap plan without underwriting once you have enrolled in Part B and have been assigned your Part B number.
+You may be able to buy a Medigap plan after the open enrollment period, but generally, you then become subject to medical underwriting, and the insurance company can decline to sell you a policy or can charge you more.
 For more on Medigap options, read Viewpoints on Fidelity.com: Medigap 101.

 Learning the ins and outs of Medicare and getting the timing just right is each individual's responsibility.
 Do your homework, understand your options, ask for help if you need it, and make sure you receive confirmation of your enrollment.